rarebreed/rarebreed.github.io/_posts/2018-03-30-some-math-books.md

 - Need a mutable reference
 - Or take ownership of the vertex or edge

 But how can we have each thread communicate changes in state?
-For example, let's say this was a reactive solution.
-The shared object is a Subject as are each of the threads.
-As each Observer thread can:

-- Work on its local copy
-  - Add or
+I need to ponder on this one some more as well as read up on how rust does concurrency.
+Currently, I can't think of how reactive (or other message passing techniques) will work without each thread containing it's own local copy of the data.
+But that would be very wasteful.
+And they cant use a reference either (because rust only lets one thing own a mutable reference).
+So either they each contain a local copy of a visited queue to know what vertices have been visited (which gets expensive in terms of memory used) or we use shared memory and pass ownership of the mutable reference back and forth between threads.

 ## Rust Mathematics with traits